Back to Rhode Island

 S3060 • 2026

-AN ACT RELATING TO INSURANCE -- PHARMACY BENEFIT MANAGERS ACT (Requires pharmacy benefit managers to apply for a certificate of authority from the department of business regulation to operate such a business in this state.
-Empowers director of DBR to oversee all pharmacy benefit managers and penalize violations.)
+AN ACT RELATING TO INSURANCE -- PHARMACY BENEFIT MANAGERS ACT (Requires pharmacy benefit managers to apply for certificate of authority from the office of health insurance commissioner to operate such a business in this state and empowers the commissioner to oversee pharmacy benefit managers and penalize violations.)

-AN ACT RELATING TO INSURANCE -- PHARMACY BENEFIT MANAGERS ACT (Requires pharmacy benefit managers to apply for a certificate of authority from the department of business regulation to operate such a business in this state.
-Empowers director of DBR to oversee all pharmacy benefit managers and penalize violations.)
+AN ACT RELATING TO INSURANCE -- PHARMACY BENEFIT MANAGERS ACT (Requires pharmacy benefit managers to apply for certificate of authority from the office of health insurance commissioner to operate such a business in this state and empowers the commissioner to oversee pharmacy benefit managers and penalize violations.)

 Sponsor